StoneStepsInc/StoneStepsWebalizer/src/vs-projects.md

 package.

-The package project is set up to use a phony target called phony-package-target that is never up to date, which forced Visual Studio to build the package project every time, regardless whether the command was Build or Rebuild.
+The package project is set up to use a phony target called phony-package-target that is never up to date, which forces Visual Studio to build the package project every time, regardless whether the command was Build or Rebuild.
 This makes it easier to maintain the list of files, without having to list each output file in the target list.